gvwilson/thirdbit/src/fiction/madica/index.md

 "And now…" the cat muttered.
 Both paws tugged, bringing Madica's hands together on what felt like a bicycle's handlebars.
 She grabbed onto it instinctively, and suddenly the saucer wasn't invisible any longer.
 She could see what she was sitting in!
-She could see---
+She could see—

 "What is *that*?" she asked, looking up at the picture taped to the inside of the dome.
 But she already knew the answer.